HistoricEngland/H.API/HGRSchemaDocumentation.md

 **Mandatory in HGR**: N\
 **Data Type**: String\
 **Description**: A free-text field that records the name by which a Heritage Asset is most commonly known.
 (MIDAS)\
-For records where the data provider does not hold a specific name for the asset, generate Heritage Asset Name by concatenating Period and Monument Type.
-Always use the earliest Period and Monument type available.\
+For records where the data provider does not hold a specific name for the asset, HE will generate the Heritage Asset Name by concatenating Period and Monument Type using the earliest Period and Monument type available.\
 **Validation Rules**: alpha\
 **Acceptable Values**: Alphanumeric